AlfGalf/FunkyTemplates/funki_lib/README.md

 # Funki Lang

-Funki is a embeddable functional customisable langauge.
+Funki is a embeddable functional entendible langauge.

 It is currently in Alpha.
 Much of the language is still open to being changed and has not be finalised.
+The language does not ahve source stability.

 Funki is open to contributions.

-Funki is built on Lalrpop.
+The Funki parser is built on Lalrpop.

 It currently supports: